 10 New resident, resident student, non-resident student, and non-resident commercial licenses will be issued according to lottery.
 The first lottery will consist of the names of those applicants as allocated who have completed the prescribed hours of conservation work.
 A student commercial lottery, if needed, shall be held prior to any non-student commercial lottery.
 If necessary, further lotteries may be held for applicants who have not completed the prescribed hours of conservation work.

 11 Applicants for all commercial licenses must register in person for the lottery on the first two business days of July and must be present for the drawing, regardless of whether or not there are available licenses.
 If the applicant is under the age of 18, their guardian must also be present for the drawing.
 No one may register for the lottery on the day of the drawing.
 The lottery will be held in public at the Town Office at 9:30am on the third business day of July.
 The Town Clerk will record all names in the order in which they are drawn.
 Available licenses will be issued to those present.
-Any licenses that become available at a later date will be issued according to the order of draw and are not subject to the October 1 purchase deadline set in Section D.6.
+Any licenses that become available at a later date will be issued according to the order of draw regardless of residency and are not subject to the October 1 purchase deadline set in Section D.6.
 In the event a commercial license is returned and there are no eligible names on the waiting list, that license will not be reissued during that fiscal year.

 12 Applicants for non-resident recreational licenses must register for a lottery to be held after the lottery for commercial licenses on the third business day of July.
 Those who have registered on the first two business days of July will be eligible for that drawing.
 Those who register after that drawing will have their names added at the end of the list.
 10% of the total number of resident recreational licenses issued in the previous year will be issued to non-residents at the time of the lottery.
 Thereafter, non-resident recreational licenses will be issued according to the 10% rule.